 Detailed Work History

 A resume should contain a relevant and detailed work history section.
 Remember to mention specific accomplishments throughout the resume rather than listing job duties.
-There could be hundreds of other candidates and you need to show the hiring manger why you’re the best fit.
+There could be hundreds of other candidates and you need to show the hiring manager why you’re the best fit.
 This is best done through showing quantifiable achievements and how you went above and beyond expectation.

 A cover letter could mention one or two major achievements, but save the specific details for your resume.